lakshay8000/calculator/README.md

 2. Install dependencies using `npm install`.
 3. Start the development server locally using `npm run dev` (built with Vite).

-This project was created as a personal project for inclusion in my portfolio.
-Its purpose is to showcase my skills in building React applications.
-If you have any questions or feedback, feel free to reach out.

 ### Contributing:

 Contributions are welcome!
 Feel free to open an issue or submit a pull request for any improvements or features you'd like to add.

-This project was created as a personal project for inclusion in my portfolio.
+This project is created as a personal project for inclusion in my portfolio.
 Its purpose is to showcase my skills in building React applications.
 If you have any questions or feedback, feel free to reach out.